bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 51°
-- Mostly Cloudy
+- Clear
-- 94% humidity
+- 88% humidity
 - 11 mph wind
-- 84% cloud cover
+- 0% cloud cover
 - 48 AQI 🟩
 - 0.01 inches of rain in the past 24 hours